 Though she is blonde and blue-eyed, she had begun growing dark hairs along the sides of her neck – she feels sure it was caused by a hormonal change.

 It was wonderful to bring her neck back to hair-free.
-We followed up with her usual brow tint and brow wax, and she left looking absolutely gorgeous.
+Here at the waxing company, we followed up with her usual brow tint and brow wax, and she left looking absolutely gorgeous.

 We’ll be seeing her again soon right before her wedding in March.